Neoproterozoic: Paleobiology

 A few of the early animals appear possibly to be ancestors of modern animals.
 Most fall into ambiguous groups of frond-like organisms; discoids that might be holdfasts for stalked organisms ("medusoids"); mattress-like forms; small calcareous tubes; and armored animals of unknown provenance.

 These were most commonly known as Vendian biota until the formal naming of the Period, and are currently known as Ediacaran Period biota.
 Most were soft bodied.
 The relationships, if any, to modern forms are obscure.
 Some paleontologists relate many or most of these forms to modern animals.
 Others acknowledge a few possible or even likely relationships but feel that most of the Ediacaran forms are representatives of unknown animal types.

 In addition to Ediacaran biota, two other types of biota were discovered in China.
-The Doushantuo Formation preserves fossils of microscopic marine organisms in great detail.
-The Hainan biota consists of small worm-shaped organisms.
+The Doushantuo Formation (of Ediacaran age) preserves fossils of microscopic marine organisms in great detail.
+The Huainan biota (of late Tonian age) consists of small worm-shaped organisms.